sub307/Bitcoin_Incognito/README.md

 If you do, congratulations!
 You have now setup a masternode.
 If you do not, please contact support and they will assist you.
 ***
 ## FAQ

+I'm getting the error with code -28 and the message "Loading block index..." or "Calculating missing accumulators...", what do I do?
+It is normal to get these errors when you just installed your masternode.
+The wallet needs some time to synchronize with the downloaded blockchain.
+Wait a few minutes and check the status again with `xbi-cli getinfo`.

 If you don't see ***status 4***